-The following example shows how to deploy to a singleton group; note that the command does not specify a -group option:
+The following example shows how to deploy to a singleton group; note that the command does not specify a -group option (in practice, the full command should be on one line):

+'''

-prompt> java -jar wlevsdeploy.jar -url http://ariel:9002/wlevsdeployer -install myapp_1.0.jar
+prompt> java -jar wlevsdeploy.jar -url http://ariel:9002/wlevsdeployer

+-install myapp_1.0.jar

+'''

-In the example, the myapp_1.0.jar application will be deployed to the singleton server group that contains a single server: the one running on host ariel and listening to port 9002.
+In the example, the myapp\1.0.jar application will be deployed to the singleton server group that contains a single server: the one running on host ariel and listening to port 9002.
 If the domain is multi-server and other servers are members of the domain group, the application will not be deployed to these servers.

-For more information about groups, see Section 3.1.1, "Groups".
+For more information about groups, see Section 5.2, "Groups".

-3.8.3 Deploying to an Oracle CEP Server Domain Group Using the Deployer Utility
+8.4 Deploying to an Oracle CEP Server Domain Group Using the Deployer Utility